 All cars should have some kind of first aid kit in them.
 Even if you are in a minor accident, a first-aid kit can help you care for small cuts or wounds.

 Store a few snacks and bottles of water in your car too.
-Pack things that are shelf-stable and nutritionally-dense.
-I like to pack granola bars, dried fruit, and nuts.
+Pack things that are shelf-stable and nutritionally dense.
+I like to pack granola bars, nuts, and dried fruit like these.